 That criminal justice reform needs to start at the level of crime prevention, and that there needs to be a significant investment in crime prevention, in part because even in a society that uses jail incarceration and prison far less than ours does, most societies are going to have incarcerative institutions for folks who commit certain types of violent crimes, that even if they're not high risk for future offense, they're normatively indefensible candidates for release.

 A long way of saying that the best antidote to reducing individuals incarcerated for violent offenses, is to prevent violent crime before it takes place.

-BERMAN: Yeah, I guess I would just add, to that I would add that I think what we've seen in the neighborhoods that we work in, is that it is possible to promote safety without a heavy-handed law enforcement approach.
+BERMAN: Yeah, to that I would add that what we've seen in the neighborhoods that we work in is that it is possible to promote safety without a heavy-handed law enforcement approach.
 That really it's about, in our field there's the term informal mechanism of social control, informal social control.
 That's what we want to spark and strengthen at the neighborhood level.

 This is an idea that I think is not new to us, that goes back to Jane Jacobs, you can trace it through the work of Robert Putnam.
 You could trace it through the work of Robert Sampson, up to today.
 It seems like a key theme in Patrick Sharkey's new book, that neighborhoods that work together, and that neighborhoods where there are eyes on the street, where people are looking after each other, where they are trying to moderate behavior, are safe neighborhoods.

 Those are the neighborhoods that people want to live in.
 I think what the book is arguing, is that we should be making those investments first and foremost before we make all these other investments in the formal state.